 - Opportunities for research development and presentation

-- Leadership opportunities in the student club
+- Leadership opportunities in the student club and district/national organizations

 - Travel to conventions